RouleThomas/Akizu_Lab/011_CristanchoLab/002__RNAseq_Preeti/labnote.md

 ```

---> The default padj 0.05 and FC 0.58 treshold lead to too many DEGs; and some show weird profile with very high FC (weird) --> Lets prefer use padj XXX
+--> The default padj 0.05 and FC 0.58 treshold lead to too many DEGs; and some show weird profile with very high FC (weird) --> Lets prefer use padj 0.00001 (1e-5) and FC > 1